Pixep/qt-quick-responsive-helper/README.md

 ## Main features
 - Manually set application width and height
 - Manually set dpi / pixelDensity (independent from Screen.pixelDensity)
-- Switch to landscape and portrait mode
+- Toggle between landscape and portrait mode
 - Use presets to quickly test your commonly used settings
 - Add buttons to manage custom actions, or even custom content to the bar
 - Can be disabled for production with a single property